tkamath1/Kamathetal2022/README.md

 Q: Where is the metadata?

-A: The easiest place to access the metadata associated with each patient and animal is in the metadata .tsv file hosted on Broad SCP.
-GEO also has metadata associated with each sample in the sample landing page (but you will need to navigate/scrape across each individual sample page to gather them).
+A: The easiest place to access the metadata associated with each postmortem human donor and animal is in the metadata .tsv file hosted on Broad SCP.
+GEO also has metadata associated with each sample in the individual sample landing pages (all listed within the main GEO link, but you will need to navigate/scrape across each individual sample page to gather them together).

 Q: Why are there two macaque datasets?